 The Adviser will continuously monitor the risks presented by the Portfolio's asset allocation and may make frequent adjustments to the Portfolio's exposures to different asset classes.
-Using its proprietary Dynamic Asset Allocation techniques, the Adviser adjusts the Portfolio's exposure to the equity and debt markets, and to segments within those markets, in response to the Adviser's assessment of the relative risks and returns of those segments.
+Using its proprietary Dynamic Asset Allocation techniques, the Adviser employs a discretionary volatility reduction/management strategy intended to reduce overall volatility and limit downside exposure.
+The Adviser adjusts the Portfolio's exposure to the equity and debt markets, and to segments within those markets, in response to the Adviser's assessment of the relative risks and returns of those segments.
 For example, when the Adviser determines that equity market volatility is particularly low and that, therefore, the equity markets present reasonable return opportunities, the Adviser may increase the Portfolio's equity exposure to as much as 80%.
 Conversely, when the Adviser determines that the risks in the equity markets are disproportionately greater than the potential returns offered, the Adviser may reduce the Portfolio's equity exposure significantly below the target percentage or may even decide to eliminate equity exposure altogether by increasing the Portfolio's fixed-income exposure to 100%.
 This investment strategy is intended to reduce the Portfolio's overall investment risk, but may at times result in the Portfolio underperforming the markets.